-It might not be an easy task, but it’s entirely possible, and that includes getting insurance coverage for a rebuilt salvage car in Kentucky.
+It might not be an easy task, but it’s entirely possible, and that includes getting coverage salvage cars insurance in Kentucky.
 Here’s a brief overview of the entire restoration process and what is Kentucky title application.

 Rebuilding a Salvage Car

 When a car is declared salvage in Kentucky, this means that the title of the car actually changes to reflect its status as undrivable.
 A car with a “salvage title” cannot be registered or insured in the state of Kentucky until it goes through a rigorous inspection process after its restoration is complete.

 Some states require you to go to a licensed rebuilder to have a salvage-title car repaired, but that’s not the case in Kentucky.
 Here, you can do all the work yourself.
 When you decide to buy a salvage car and restore it to good working condition, you’ll need to know that it may require a significant amount of work.